pennlabs/infrastructure/tf/README.md

 Every other file contains configuration needed to set up the infrastructure for that software.
 For example `ghost.tf` creates an AWS S3 bucket, IAM user, and IAM policy as well as exports the IAM credentials for the newly created ghost user.

-# Design
+## Design

-## Modules
+### Modules

-### Base Infra
+#### Base Infra

-This will create a base Labs infrastructure setup with the below modules.
+This will create a base Labs infrastructure setup using the below modules.

-### Database
+#### Database Cluster

-We will have one module to create a prod mysql database cluster.
-This will create a cluster on our specified number of nodes on a standardized version.

-We will have another module using the mysql provider to create a database + user scoped to only that database.
+This module will create a mysql database cluster with a specified number of nodes on a standardized version.
+This module will also create a database + user scoped to only that database.
+This module will also optionally flush credentials to vault.

-### K8s Cluster
+#### K8s Cluster

-This module will create a kubernetes cluster with a specified number of nodes.
+This module will create a kubernetes cluster with a specified number of nodes and our base configuration.

-### S3 Bucket
+#### S3 Bucket

 This module will create an s3 bucket and an associated AWS user locked to that bucket with IAM.

+#### IAM User

+This module will create an IAM user with a username and password and with a policy that allows it to access specified S3 buckets.